Nadiya Savchenko: Detention and trial in the Russian Federation

 On 10 July, Ukrainian President Petro Poroshenko said in a website statement that her detention and trial is "A violation of all international agreements, all norms of law and is unacceptable."
 President Poroshenko emphasized that "Nadiya Savchenko is a symbol of the struggle for Ukraine.
 While in captivity she has demonstrated the true, strong, martial Ukrainian spirit of a serviceman who doesn't betray the Motherland."
 The President also said he had ordered a new lawyer for Savchenko.

-As of 11 July 2015, Savchenko's Russian defence lawyer is Mark Feygin, who is known for his defence of Pussy Riot.
+As of 11 July 2015, Savchenko's Russian defence lawyer was Mark Feygin, who is known for his defence of Pussy Riot.
 On 27 August 2014, during a hearing at the Sovetsky district court of Voronezh, Savchenko appeared wearing a T-shirt with the Ukrainian state symbol (Tryzub) and spoke exclusively in the Ukrainian language.
 She also stated that she had been detained in Russia since 24 June, not 30 June as the Russian investigation reported.
 At the conclusion of the hearing, the court extended Savchenko's detention for a further two months and ordered that she be sent for a month to the Serbsky Institute for a forensic psychological evaluation, which Savchenko opposed.

 On 22 December 2014, Moscow City Court upheld the decision to extend the arrest of Savchenko until the end of the investigation, which was scheduled to be concluded by 13 February 2015.
 Savchenko subsequently began a hunger strike.
-The European Union and the United States have condemned Savchenko's detention and have called for her release.
+The European Union and the United States condemned Savchenko's detention and called for her release.
 Her lawyer, Mark Feygin, said she was a prisoner-of-war.

 Savchenko officially became a Ukrainian delegate to the Parliamentary Assembly of the Council of Europe, or PACE, on 26 January 2015; thus on a legal level, she obtained parliamentary immunity in all PACE signatory states, including Russia, from that date.
 Despite this she was not released.
 Aleksey Pushkov of the Russian Duma stated that her appointment to PACE was an attack against Russia, and that gaining diplomatic immunity does not absolve one from previous crimes.
 However, the Russian delegation to PACE struck a different tone, stating that it "fully supports the release of Nadia Savchenko."
-PACE has declined to strip Savchenko of her parliamentary immunity, and instead has stated that Savchenko must be immediately released, finding her 2014 abduction and subsequent imprisonment to be "a violation of international law amounting to her de facto kidnapping".
+PACE declined to strip Savchenko of her parliamentary immunity, and instead stated that Savchenko must be immediately released, finding her 2014 abduction and subsequent imprisonment to be "a violation of international law amounting to her de facto kidnapping".

 On 2 March 2015, President Petro Poroshenko awarded Savchenko with the title of Hero of Ukraine.